1964–65 Princeton Tigers men's basketball team

 Bradley, who for third consecutive season led the conference in scoring with a 28.8 points per game average in conference games, was a first team All-Ivy League selection.
 In addition, Bradley was a repeat consensus first team 1965 NCAA Men's Basketball All-American selection by numerous panels: First team (Associated Press, United Press International, National Association of Basketball Coaches, United States Basketball Writers Association, Sporting News, Converse, NEA, Helms Foundation).
-Bradley also won a Rhodes Scholarship and was a territorial first round selection in the 1965 NBA Draft by the New York Knicks.
+Bradley also won a Rhodes Scholarship and was a territorial first round selection in the 1965 NBA draft by the New York Knicks.
 Bradley surpassed Arthur Loeb (1921–22 and 1922–23) and Cyril Haas (1915–16 and 1916–17) as the school's only three-time men's basketball All-American selection.
 Over the course of the season, Bradley won the national statistical championship for free throw percentage (88.6%, 273–308).

 As a result of his performance against Wichita State in the final four, Bradley holds the following NCAA Division I men's basketball tournament records: single-game points scored in a final four (58), single-game field goals made in a final four (22), single-year two-game points scored in a final four (87), and single-year two-game field goals made in a final four (34).
 Additionally, Bradley formerly held the final four single-game free throw percentage record of 93.3% (minimum 10 made, 14–15), which was broken on March 23, 1972, and single-year two-game free throw percentage record 95.0% (minimum 12 made, 19–20), which was broken in 1972.

 The team's performance against Wichita State established the current final four victory margin record (36) and the final four single-team single-half points scored record (65, tied).
 The team's performance formerly held two other final four records: single-half two-team points scored (108, broken March 25, 1972) and single-year two-game field goals made (78, broken in 1977).

 Bradley continues to hold the single-game, single-season, and career total and average points Ivy League records.
 In addition, he holds the Ivy records for single-game, single-season, and career field goals made as well as single-season, and career free throws made.
 His career points, career average, career field goals achieved in 1965 surpassed Tony Lavelli (1949), Chet Forte (1957) and Ernie Beck (1953), respectively.
 His single-game points record surpassed Lavelli's 52 set on February 26, 1949.
 His 1965 career 87.6% free throw percentage, which surpassed Gus Broberg's 1941 mark of 85.8%, stood as the Ivy League record until it was eclipsed by Joe Hieser in 1968.

-Regular season
+Schedule and results

 The team posted a 23–6 (13–1 Ivy League) record.